Haniya-kulsum/my-intro/AboutMe.md

-hey! this is Haniya Kulsum, pursuing Master's program in Computer Science.
+hey! this is Haniya Kulsum, pursuing Master's program in Computer Science.. and im a pet person, I also like to travel